Sayantan128/Reversible-Binding/README.md

 # Reversible-Binding
-This repository contains preliminary code for a research project on modeling drug and chemical binding in the outermost layer of human skin (stratum corneum).
-The goal is to simplify how we characterize effective binding and unbinding rates for keratin surfaces.
+This repository will contain all the numerical codes developed for our study on reversible binding in biological systems.
+The full set of scripts and results will be uploaded once the first preprint is made publicly available.
 Status: Work in progress